Table of Contents

 Over 100 kilometres from Colombo is Polonnaruwa ancient city, where there is a large number of monuments with high historical value.
 Polonnaruwa is a leading tourist attraction in the north-central province of Sri Lanka.
 The city can be easily reached from Colombo by bus or train (train travel in Sri Lanka).
 There are regular buses and trains to Batticaloa via Polonnaruwa.
 The tourist accommodation in Polonnaruwa has considerably developed over the past several years and there are several new, luxurious hotels have been built in the past.
 The site is about 60 kilometres from popular tourist attraction of Sigiriya and a popular activity among the travellers and included in most Sri Lanka tour itineraries.
 Polonnaruwa is one of the major attractions in the cultural triangle of Sri Lanka.

-Most of the ancient constructions here are closely related to two religions Buddhism and Hinduism.
+Most ancient constructions in Polonnaruwa are closely related to two religions, Buddhism and Hinduism.
 However, the majority of monuments in the city belongs to Buddhism, other than the few Hindu shrines most historical building in the historical city was dedicated to Buddhism.
 Thuparama is a popular historical construction in Polonnaruwa and following is a brief description of Thuparama.